Humans are 'a species in a very rare planet': cosmologist makes the case against existential dread

 He says this mindset is especially important in an age of climate change and political polarization.

-Gleiser's ideas on science, philosophy, and spirituality earned him this year's Templeton Prize, an award given to individuals who have "made an exceptional contribution to affirming life's spiritual dimension."
+Gleiser's ideas on science, philosophy, and spirituality earned him Templeton Prize last year, an award given to individuals who have "made an exceptional contribution to affirming life's spiritual dimension."
 Previous recipients include the Dalai Lama, physicist Freeman Dyson, astronomer Martin Rees and Archbishop Desmond Tutu.

 Gleiser spoke about spirituality, science and "human centrism" with Tapestry host Mary Hines.
 Here is a part of their conversation.